data-science-with-r/data-visualization-transformation-project/README.md

 This final project consists of an exploratory data analysis and write up of results you discover.
 The data set you will be working with is a pre-packaged R data set called `taxi`.
-Your write up, in the project qmd, will consist of three questions.
+Your write up, in index.qmd, will explore (at least) two questions.

 <img align="right" src="images/taxi.png" width="300" height="280" />